 This output is not subject to scheduled revisions throughout the year, however, the raw data used to calculate these statistics can be revised to maintain the highest possible quality.
 We will update the entire time series with all revised data with the annual release of affordability ratios, so the data in this release may not always be the most up-to-date.

 If a particular area contained fewer than five property sales in a given year, the median and lower quartile house prices are not reported in the House Price Statistics for Small Areas (HPSSAs).
 A minimum of five records is deemed necessary to produce a robust median house price, indicative of the prices in a particular area.
-This was agreed by our methodologists and has been standard practice with the Ministry of Housing, Communities and Local Government (MHCLG) in historic releases.
+This was agreed by our methodologists and has been standard practice with DLUHC in historic releases.
 This approach results in some areas lacking 100% coverage, in particular the smaller geographic areas.

 Why you can trust our data

-We are the UK’s largest independent producer of statistics and its National Statistics Institute.
+The ONS is the UK’s largest independent producer of statistics and its national statistics institute.
 The Data Policies and Information Charter, available on the ONS website, detail how data are collected, secured and used in the publication of statistics.
 We treat the data that we hold with respect, keeping it secure and confidential, and we use statistical methods that are professional, ethical and transparent.
-More information about our data policies is available.

 Main data sources